-Employers that said they are not prepared were disproportionately from the construction sector.
+Some employers reported that they are 'not prepared at all.'
+These organisations were predominantly from the construction sector.

 5. Explore the willingness of employers to support experimentation and early adoptions in the use of new technologies for future skills needs.